microsoft/JARVIS/README.md

 ## What's New

++  [2024.01.15] We release Easytool for easier tool usage.
+   + The code and datasets are available at [EasyTool](/easytool).
+   + The paper is available at [EasyTool: Enhancing LLM-based Agents with Concise Tool Instruction](https://arxiv.org/abs/2401.06201).
 +  [2023.11.30] We release TaskBench for evaluating task automation capability of LLMs.
    + The code and datasets are avaliable at [TaskBench](/taskbench).
    + The paper is avaliable at [TaskBench: Benchmarking Large Language Models for Task Automation](https://arxiv.org/abs/2311.18760).